massenz/go-statemachine/README.md

 ### Events

-An [`Event`](https://github.com/massenz/statemachine-proto/blob/golang/v1.1.0-beta-g1fc5dd8/api/statemachine.proto#L40-L61) is, together with a `FiniteStateMachine`, the central entity of an `sm-server`: it will cause an FSM to `Transition` from one `state` to the next, if allowed by the `Configuration`.
+An [`Event`](https://github.com/massenz/statemachine-proto/blob/golang/v1.1.0-beta-g1fc5dd8/api/statemachine.proto#L40-L61) is, together with a `FiniteStateMachine`, the central entity of an `fsm-server`: it will cause an FSM to `Transition` from one `state` to the next, if allowed by the `Configuration`.

 An event is uniquely identified by its `event_id` and has a `timestamp` for when it was generated/sent - if not set by the client sending them to the server, they will be set when processing the event.

-Optionally, an Event can have an `Originator` (for example, a URI identifying the system that generated the event) and `Details` that further describe it (this could be a JSON-encoded body, or a string-encoded Protocol Buffer): see an example in [the gRPC Client](clients/grpc_client.go).
+Optionally, an Event can have an `Originator` (for example, a URI identifying the system that generated the event) and `Details` that further describe it (this could be a JSON-encoded body, or a string-encoded Protocol Buffer): see an example in [the gRPC Client](client/grpc_client.go).

 Events have [outcomes](https://github.com/massenz/statemachine-proto/blob/golang/v1.1.0-beta-g1fc5dd8/api/statemachine.proto#L141-L164) which can be retrieved individually (see below in the [gRPC API](#grpc-api)): these describe whether the event caused a successful transition (with an `Ok` `code`) or there was an error (and if so, further `details`).

 It is important to realize that events are processed **asynchronously** and thus their outcome (essentially, whether they resulted in a successful `Transition`) will never be returned after the invocation (and, rather obviously, cannot even be expected when Publishing the event to a topic): they should be retrieved at a later time and/or [error `notifications`](#sqs-notifications) should be consumed by a dedicated client.

-The `event_id` can be used for such reconciliation: it is either provided by the client when sending events to `sm-server` or it is auto-generated by the server (as a random UUID) and returned in the `EventResponse`.
+The `event_id` can be used for such reconciliation: it is either provided by the client when sending events to `fsm-server` or it is auto-generated by the server (as a random UUID) and returned in the `EventResponse`.

 > **NOTE**
 >